neo-brevity/autotests/README.md

 # autotests-hw
-This repository is for hw tasks
+This repository is for hw tasks.

 Do tasks and take on responsibilities